5 Technical SEO Factors You Need to Know

 Page speed is a factor that impacts your site’s performance in search engines.
 If your pages take less time to load, they’re more likely to appear lower on search engine result pages (SERPs).

-Thankfully, Google has been doing a good job of improving the speed of its websites over the years.
-It offers a variety of tools, including the PageSpeed Insights tool and Google Lighthouse.
+Fortunately, Google has been working hard of working on the speed of its sites throughout the long term.
+It offers various apparatuses, including the PageSpeed Experiences device and Google Beacon.

 The tool combines lab and field data, providing insights into key page speed metrics like First Contentful Paint and Time to First Byte.
 It also suggests common optimizations to improve your page’s speed.